dotnet/corert/Documentation/prerequisites-for-building.md

     /usr/lib64/ld-linux-x86-64.so.2 (0x00007f8f53358000)
 ```

 In this Arch Linux example, libtinfo.so.5 is missing.
-Its part of ncurses5 but aur has a compatibility package here:
+Its part of ncurses5 but AUR has a compatibility package here:
 https://aur.archlinux.org/packages/ncurses5-compat-libs/
 After installing it should work fine